The Certificate in Spirituality (Carmelite Studies) is:

 - Module fee €115.00 per module

-Certificate in Spirituality (Carmelite Studies) and Diploma in Spirituality (Carmelite Studies).
+Certificate in Spirituality (Carmelite Studies).

 Accredited by St Patrick’s College, Maynooth Ireland.

 The Certificate in Spirituality (Carmelite Studies) is informed by the normative disciplines of Roman Catholic Theology, and to provide the appropriate foundations for studies in Carmelite Studies

 This course is designed for three specific groups.
 Firstly, it is designed to offer Certificate level qualification in the field of Carmelite Studies to those who might not be able to attend a full-time course due to their work commitments, vocation (enclosed Carmelite nuns, for example) or some other reason.
 Secondly, it is designed to allow those students who have already completed the Diploma in Carmelite Studies (accredited by the Milltown Institute) to continue their academic engagement in the field of Carmelite Studies.
 Thirdly, it is designed to allow those who might not have a Certificate level qualification to acquire such a qualification.
 The course makes the heritage of the Carmelite family available at Certificate level across the English-speaking world using a part-time, internet-based mode of engagement/delivery.